Omicron and delta spell return of unpopular restrictions

 “People need normality.
 They need families, they need to see people, obviously safely, socially distancing, but I really think, this Christmas now, people have had enough,” said Belinda Storey, who runs a stall at a Christmas market in Nottingham, England.

-In the Netherlands, where the curfew went into effect last week, mounted police patrol to break up demonstrations against the new lockdown, which is among the world’s strictest.
+In the Netherlands, where the lockdown went into effect last week, mounted police patrol the streets to break up demonstrations.
 But most people appeared resigned to rush through errands and head home.

 “The only thing we can do is to listen to the rules, follow them and hope it’s not getting worse.
 For me it’s no problem.
 I’m a nurse.
 I know how sick people get,” said Wilma van Kampen.